Real Log Curves in Toric Varieties, Tropical Curves, and Log Welschinger Invariants

-\begin{proof} As both $\mathrm{Mult}_\RR(h)$ and $\prod_V \mathrm{Mult}^M_{\RR}(V)$ are both trivially zero if $\Gamma$ contains a bounded edge of even weight, we can assume that all bounded edges of $\Gamma$ have odd weights.
+Hence, we can assume that all bounded edges of $\Gamma$ have odd weight for the remainder of the proof.
 By assumption, all unbounded weights of $\Gamma$ are odd, so we are now assuming that all edges of $\Gamma$ have odd weights.
-As every bounded edge is adjacent to two vertices whereas an unbounded is adjacent to only one vertex, we have
+As every bounded edge is adjacent to two vertices whereas an unbounded is adjacent to only one vertex, we deduce from \eqref{eq_real_mult_reformulation} that